HowellIT/PoShPal/README.md

 Only an experimental build has been done with some minor testing.

+If you would like to contribute to PoShPal, refer [CONTRIBUTING.md](https://github.com/HowellIT/PoShPal/blob/master/.github/CONTRIBUTING.md)

 ## How to set up
 Download or clone this repo and: